ileanmjr88/ileanmjr88/README.md

 ![MyBanner](/images/myBanner.png)

-Engineer who has a passion of tackling problems and building cool stuff.
-I have sent products to the bottom of the ocean to be part of the Autonomous Vehicle team to help get closer to reality.
+I’m an engineer driven by a passion for solving complex problems and creating innovative solutions.
+My work has ranged from designing products that collect critical data and operate valves in the depths of the ocean for the oil and gas industry to contributing to cutting-edge autonomous vehicle technology, helping bring smarter mobility closer to reality.

 Currently looking the next exciting opporturnity in my career.
 I have joined a few organization locally to help me network:
 - [Code and Coffee](https://www.codeandcoffee.org) - They have multiple chapters across the US